utsecnet/PAW/xx - Baselines/README.md

 ***WARNING***: *You cannot simply take the baselines and bolt them on into your environment!
 Some of these settings may not be compatible with your environment.
 You must read through the individual settings and understand what is happening.
 If you are unsure what the effect will be, either test it or don't enable it (but note that you are not enabling it).
 You are the admin in your domain.
 Not me.*

 ## What is this?
-We will be applying the CIS baselines to Windows 10 client computers.
+We will be applying the CIS baselines to Windows 10 client computers And Server 2016.
 I have broken the baseline up into several GPOs for the ease of troubleshooting potential issues.
 The GPOS are:

-* Admin Templates
+* Server/Client Admin Templates
-* Security settings
+* Server/Client Security settings
-* System services
+* Server/Client System services
-* User Rights Assignments
+* Server/Client User Rights Assignments
-* Windows Firewall
+* Server/Client Windows Firewall
 * Users

 ## Prerequisites